What is Kaizen?

-- Kaizen is a Japanese word means change for the better.
+- Kaizen is a Japanese word that means change for the better.

 - Kaizen is a participative and democratic approach that involves every employee – from upper management to lower staff.

-- Kaizen is a culture aimed at sustainable continuous improvement focusing on the elimination of waste in all system and process.
+- Kaizen is a culture aimed at continuous sustainable improvement focusing on eliminating waste in all systems and processes.

-- Kaizen means working together to make the large and significant improvement with the small investment in time and money.
+- Kaizen means working together to make a large and significant improvement with a small investment in time and money.

-- Reduces waste in the areas such as inventory, waiting times, transportation, worker motion, employee skills, etc
+- It reduces waste in the areas such as inventory, waiting times, transportation, worker motion, employee skills, etc.

-- Improves space utilization, product quality, production capacity and employee retention.
+- It improves space utilization, product quality, production capacity and employee retention.

 Ground rules of Kaizen,

-- A team is better than 1 expert involve people
+- A team is better than one expert.
+Involve people.